 Sometimes life gets in the way.
 If circumstances change and you can’t proceed with construction we can put your project on hold or halt it.
 You’ll be required to pay for any work complete, as per our contract.
 No hard feelings!

 For some projects, we organise a pre-planning permit application meeting with council, to work through any potential issues early.
-And for particularly challenging projects we recommend you hire a planning consultant.
-Like a quantity surveyor (cost planner), this is a minor upfront cost that can save thousands.
+For particularly challenging projects we recommend you hire a planning consultant.
+This will help should we need to appeal a decision.

 Architect-designed houses also generally have higher resale value because they are more considered and better built.

-The three ways of selecting a builder include:
+There are three ways of selecting a builder:

 1. Direct negotiating